ibm-cloud-docs/openwhisk/iam.md

 Service-specific roles determine the scope of an access policy within a specific service.
 For {{site.data.keyword.openwhisk_short}}, the roles can apply to a users ability to use the service, such as accessing the UI or performing API calls.
 {: shortdesc}

-Note that permissions build on each other.
+Permissions build on each other.
 For example, any operation that the `writer` role is able to perform, the `manager` role also can.
 However, the `manager` role would have more permissions added.
 To see the general permissions for each role, check out [Service access roles](/docs/iam?topic=iam-userroles).

 To see which roles are required to perform each operation, check out the following table: